Westbrook, Maine: Economy

 Westbrook is home to the TV station WMTW, southern Maine's ABC affiliate.
 The station has its studios off County Road.
 The faith-based Mercy Hospital of Portland operates Mercy Westbrook, a small community hospital with a minor emergency room and inpatient treatment facilities.
-Spring Harbor Hospital, southern Maine's only private psychiatric treatment and recovery center, is also located within the city.
+Spring Harbor Hospital, southern Maine's only private psychiatric treatment and recovery center, is also in the city.

 Education

 Westbrook's public schools are part of the Westbrook School Department.